-- 5. (a) Except as provided in subsection (b) below, a person holding a Fellowship under Title C shall continue to hold it until he or she ceases to hold a Qualifying College Office and shall then vacate it unless he or she is continued in it under Title B by the Council under the provisions of section 3 above or is entitled under the provisions of section 7, section 8, or section 9 below to hold it under Title E. - (b) A person holding a Fellowship under Title C who becomes qualified to hold it under Title D shall thereafter hold it under Title D and shall cease to hold it under Title C.
+- 5. (a) Except as provided in subsection (b) below, a person holding a Fellowship under Title C shall continue to hold it until he or she ceases to hold a Qualifying College Office and shall then vacate it unless he or she is continued in it under Title B by the Council under the provisions of section 3 above. - (b) A person holding a Fellowship under Title C who becomes qualified to hold it under either of the Titles D or E shall thereafter hold it under Title D, or Title E as the case may be and shall cease to hold it under Title C.